+ Who are you?

 + What photo editing apps do you recommend?

 I can only tell you what I use and like.
 Right now on my iPhone I prefer VSCO and Snapseed.
 On my Google Pixel, it’s Snapseed.
 On my desktop, I use Adobe Lightroom and Photoshop.

 Well, Instagram, of course.
 I love Cameo for editing together quick iPhone videos.
 I think Hyperlapse and Boomerang are really fun and sometimes I can totally lose track of time playing around with those.

 Swarm is my favorite way to keep track of all the places I visit when I travel.
 Every few months I get on a kick making stories with Steller.
-I usually start every morning catching up on the latest stories via the NPR News app.

 + Can I guest post on your blog?